Nevada City, California

 Honoring his commitment to the training of younger generations, Mr. Wagener was appointed Professor h.c. of the University of Art and Design in Budapest, Hungary, and Doctor h.c. of the Technical University of Sofia.
 He has a degree in Industrial Design from the University of Essen, and he attended the Royal College of Art in London where he specialized in Transportation Design.

 Edward T. Welburn Jr.

 Edward T. Welburn Jr. was appointed GM Vice President—Global Design in March 2005, and is responsible for the design of all GM products worldwide.
 He was previously Vice President Design of GM North America since October 2003.

-Zagato is today a world renowned Atelier, as it is an expression of Italian excellence in the creation of exclusive bodyworks in extremely limited production runs—from 9 to 99 units.
+Zagato is today a world-renowned atelier expressing Italian excellence in the creation of exclusive bodyworks in extremely limited production runs—from 9 to 999 units.
 An atelier in the third millennium must be able to reconcile time-honored workshop experience with state-of-the-art design and development technologies.

 Class Judges with 30+ Years of Experience

 William Burchett 40

 Jack Passey 40